DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-29-accredited-bodies-research-round-1.md

 ---
 UCAS provided notifications and the ability to export reports in .csv format.
 This functionality is currently missing from Publish.

-In Round 1 we hoped to understand more about the situation and try and uncover their needs around reporting.
+In round 1 we hoped to understand more about the situation and try and uncover the  needs of Accredited Bodies around reporting.

 ## What did we want to find out?

 * Understand previous experiences
 * Uncover user’s needs
-* Begin thinking and about possible ideas

 ## Findings